The subtle evolution of technology

 Taking security into the 21st century

-Maintenance isn’t the only potential use for drones inside the FM industry though.
+Maintenance isn’t the only potential use for drones inside the Facilities Management industry though.

 Originally developed by the military for security and reconnaissance, they can perform a similar role for you.